Robust Output Regulation: Optimization-Based Synthesis and Event-Triggered Implementation: Continuous-Time Control Design

 \subsection{Closed-loop stability of transient behavior}

-{The goal of this section is to design the controller parameters~$\Bc, \Cc, \Dc$ such that the the equilibrium $(\xdes,\wdes)$ from Lemma~\ref{lem.equilibrium} is (practically) stable.} To this end, {we} introduce the augmented state vector {of the closed-loop system}
+{The goal of this section is to design the controller parameters~$\Bc, \Cc$, and $\Dc$ such that the equilibrium from Lemma~\ref{lem.equilibrium} is (practically) stable.} To this end, {we} introduce the augmented state vector {of the closed-loop system} as